 The path is built along a canal, making a stroll along the path is pleasing to both the ears and the eyes with the sound of flowing water and the red leaves.
 There are many unique shops along the way, and it’s fun to stop into a few while enjoying the maple trees outside.

-5. Eikando Zenrinji: An enchanting view of 3,000 maple trees
+5. Eikando Zenrinji: An enchanting view of 3,000 Japanese maple trees

-Eikando Zenrinji Temple, seen as you go south along the Philosopher’s Path, is so well known for the beautiful autumn colors it has been called “Momiji Eikando” (Japanese maple Eikando) since ancient times.
+Eikando Zenrinji Temple, seen as you go south along the Philosopher’s Path, is so well known for its beautiful autumn colors it has been called “Momiji Eikando” (momiji being the word for Japanese maples) since ancient times.
 The temple’s Tahoto Pagoda and the 3,000 maple trees surrounding it form a breathtaking scene that has inspired many a poet to celebrate its beauty.

 Tahoto is situated atop the highest point on the grounds making it possible to look out over Kyoto with the striking autumn leaves in the foreground.
 During the peak leaf viewing weeks (usually from November to early December), lights make Eikando Zenrinji a dramatic nocturnal sight.